The Transport Finance Law Review: United Kingdom

 Resumption in trade growth should gradually ease the imbalance between supply and demand for ships.
 Shifts in oil prices affect demand for assets involved in offshore oil and gas and changes in trading patterns or regulatory changes may affect demand, positively or negatively, for certain other categories of ship.
-At the time of writing, the covid-19 pandemic and resulting travel restrictions remain a challenge to the cruise and passenger ferry sectors.
+At the time of writing, the covid-19 pandemic and resulting travel restrictions and uncertainty remain a challenge to the cruise and passenger ferry sectors.

 As with other types of economic activity, there will be some shift of emphasis in global shipowning towards the Far East (for example, as Chinese shipping companies continue to grow their fleets) and other emerging markets, which international shipping banks and English-qualified shipping finance lawyers will be well placed to serve.
 There has been an increase in leasing transactions (mainly in the form of a sale and related leaseback of one or more vessels) in China, Japan and Norway in recent years, a trend that is expected to continue.

 In recent years, there has been a growing pressure on the shipping industry to become more green, not only through the use of more environmentally sound fuels, but also by encouraging innovation in ship design and operation to make the sector more sustainable.
 The new technologies and new ships will require significant expenditure, providing opportunities for financiers who are committed to green financing to invest in the shipping industry.
 Recent years have seen increased commitment from financiers to encourage sustainable finance in shipping, for example, with the introduction of Poseidon Principles, a bank-led, voluntary initiative designed to monitor and report on the carbon efficiency of participating banks' shipping loan portfolios.